BKemp2017/CS-330/README.md

 ## Development Approach

-When developing programs, I adopt a systematic and structured approach.
+When developing the program, I adopted a systematic and structured approach.
 By defining project requirements and breaking them into manageable tasks, I ensure effective planning and organization.
 Throughout this project, I utilized modern libraries and frameworks, practiced modular coding, and optimized performance.

 ## Iteration in Development